Presence of genetically modified rapeseed in the environment

 - Worldwide cultivation of genetically modified organisms

-To ensure early recognition of any damage potentially caused by the presence of genetically modified organisms (GMO) in the environment, the FOEN developed an annual monitoring system for genetically modified rapeseed along the interoperable SBB railway network (1,340 km).
-For this purpose, 30 randomly selected 1-km-long sections of railway across Switzerland are surveyed for the presence of GM rapeseed.
-In addition to this concept, a new sampling concept was applied in 2019, which takes into account the rapeseed findings from recent years.
-The new sampling concept with a "weighted" random sample over the entire SBB rail network (1,656 km) ensures that lines with an increased probability of rapeseed occurrence are searched preferentially.
+To ensure early recognition of any damage potentially caused by the presence of genetically modified organisms (GMO) in the environment, the FOEN developed an annual monitoring system for genetically modified rapeseed along the SBB railway network.
+For this purpose, 30 selected 1 km long sections of railway across Switzerland are surveyed for the presence of GM rapeseed.
+Introduced in 2019, the new sampling concept is based on "weighted" random sampling over the entire SBB freight rail network (3,754 km).
+It takes into account the rapeseed findings from recent years (since 2014) and ensures that lines with an increased probability of rapeseed occurrence are searched preferentially.
 The associated increase in "rapeseed hits" (i.e. sections with rapeseed) is around 20%.
-From 2020 this new concept will replace the previous one.
+Since 2020, this new method has replaced the previous one.

 In addition to railway monitoring, hot spots, which are sites where GM rapeseed is much likelier to be found (e.g. places where goods are handled, such as warehouses and rail freight stations or transport hubs, food and feed companies, bird feeding sites), are also surveyed for the presence of GM rapeseed.